 - The rules themselves are not new but who has to apply them is changing.

 - In April 2019 the public sector had to make assessments to see if their contractors were covered by the IR35 rules.
 Many were put on payroll (sole traders) or had deductions made from their invoices (personal service companies) and some left the sector causing a shortage of certain skilled workers.

-- In April 2020 this regime is extending to the private sector with a size threshold
+- In April 2021 after a one year delay, this regime is extending to the private sector with a size threshold.

 - The size threshold is not about who is doing the invoicing (the service provider) but who is doing the paying (the client).

 - If the client is a small company (which means they have to meet two or more of the tests for a small company) the client does not have to make an assessment.

 - The test for the client to be exempt from making the assessment is they have to be two of: